BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Workplace

-Zeribian boats have everything their inhabitants need.
+Zeribian ships have everything that their inhabitants need.
 Even the smaller boats are quite seaworthy and the bigger ones can make weeks' travel without touching ground.
 The boats usually consist of a main hull and a stabilising outrigger that are connected by a deck.
 The underside of the deck can be used for storage, or even sleeping or cover from the rain if it's big enough.
 The smaller ones often have a small cover on the deck.
 Despite the large deck size, the boats are very light, and can be carried if necessary.
-The boats are powered by a single triangular sail, but can also be paddled when necessary.
+The boats can be powered by a triangular sail, but paddling is more convenient for river travel.

 by John Webber (public domain)